History of the Jews in Saada

-In the early years before the immigration to Israel the Jewish community of Saada was numbered around 1000 people.
+In the early years before the immigration to Israel, the Jewish community of Saada numbered around 1000 people.

-According to Rabbi Yahya Yousef Salem who is the rabbi of a Jewish community that has lived in the northern province of Saada, The community is very old in his words “Jewish settlement in Saada could be as old as the Torah”.
+According to Rabbi Yahya Yousef Salem, who was the rabbi of a Jewish community that had lived in the northern province of Saada, The community is ancient.
+In his words, “Jewish settlement in Saada could be as old as the Torah”.

-According to A report made in 1999 by the US state department, Approximately 500 Jews are scattered in a handful of villages between Sana'a and Saada in northern Yemen.
+According to a report made in 1999 by the US state department, Approximately 500 Jews were scattered in a handful of villages between Sana'a and Saada in northern Yemen.

-David carasso who was a Jewish merchant from Thessaloniki, spent his years 1874–9 in Yemen, and described the Saada Jews as a “warrior Jews”, he also mentioned the good relationship between the Arabs of the area and the Saada community Jews.
+David Carasso, a Jewish merchant from Thessaloniki, spent his years 1874–9 in Yemen, and described the Saada Jews as “warrior Jews”.
+He also mentioned the good relationship between the Arabs of the area and the Saada community Jews.

-The Jews from that area were to be found strong and tall, they were belong to a bellicose race, and were always armed in the Arab way with a curved djambi and the rifle.
+The Jews from that area were to be found strong and tall, they were belong to a bellicose race, and were always armed in the Arab way with a curved Jambiya and a rifle.

-In 1908 a group left the remote areas of Saada, they made their way to Palestine through the coast of Ashir, with a boat from there.
+In 1908, a group left the remote areas of Saada and made their way to Palestine through the coast of Ashir, with a boat from there.

-A homemade alcohol was made by the Jews in the area and was consumed with khat, as a social aspect of life it was consumed in a small group, and described in a testimony from the early 1900s as a "delightful time".
+A homemade alcohol was made by the Jews in the area and was consumed with khat as a social aspect of life, consumed in a small group, and described in a testimony from the early 1900s as a "delightful time".